AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_planarimagedesc.rst

       Get the bit-depth.

-   .. py:method:: PlanarImageDesc.getGData(self: PyOpenColorIO.PlanarImageDesc) -> array
+   .. py:method:: PlanarImageDesc.getGData(self: PyOpenColorIO.PlanarImageDesc) -> numpy.ndarray
       :module: PyOpenColorIO

       Get a pointer to the green channel of the first pixel.